win2win/ICOpaypie/README.md

 ### How do I run

-* admin can start both presale and public sale the contracts by calling **start()** function
+* contract owner can start both presale and public sale the contracts by calling **start()** function
 * contributions are accepted by sending ether to presale or public sale contract address
-* when the campaign is over, admin can run **finilize()** function to end the campaign and transfer remaining tokens to team address in case of public sale.
+* when the campaign is over, contract owner can run **finilize()** function to end the campaign and transfer remaining tokens to team address in case of public sale.
 * in case of emergency function **emergencyStop()** can be called to stop contribution and function **release()** to start campaign again.
-* in case of refunds or claiming tokens in presale contract, admin needs to set the appropriate status of public campaign. function **setMainCampaignStatus()** should be used to set the conditions for refunds or claiming of tokens.
+* in case of refunds or claiming tokens in presale contract, contract owner needs to set the appropriate status of public campaign. function **setMainCampaignStatus()** should be used to set the conditions for refunds or claiming of tokens.
  Setting state to *true* will allow contributors to claim purchased tokens, *false* will allow them to claim refunds.
-* in case of failed campaign, admin will need to fund both contracts so contributors can receive their funds back.
+* in case of failed campaign, contract owner will need to fund both contracts so contributors can receive their funds back.
 * function **fundContract()** should be used.

 * in case of failed campaign, contributors can safely withdraw their funds by calling **refund()** function.
 * in presale contributors will need to claim their tokens after ICO.
 To claim tokens one needs to call function **claimTokens()**
-Admin will need to set address of the token contract using function **setToken()** and pass token address as parameter.
+Contract owner will need to set address of the token contract using function **setToken()** and pass token address as parameter.